apioo/fusio-docs/docs/backend/api/action/sql-select-all.md

 # SQL Select All

-Through the SQL select action it is possible to query data from a table by configuring all
+Through the SQL select action it is possible to query all data from a table by using the action config so that you dont need to write any SQL.

 ## Video